grdw/grdw/_posts/2022-09-12-project-euler-60-prime-pair-sets.md

 ### Firstly ...

-I'll write a method that confirms the above, and can do that rather faster.
+...
+I'll write a method that confirms the above predicate, and which can do that rather fast.
 I have no idea how to resolve this, but I have to start somewhere.
-I'll take an `is_prime()` method from many a previous euler assignment, and write my own `is_prime_pair_set()` method.
-This method looks like:
+Furthermore, I'll take an `is_prime()` method from many a previous Euler assignment, and write my own `is_prime_pair_set()` method.
+My first attempt looks like such:

 ```rust
 fn is_prime_pair_set(primes: Vec<u64>) -> bool {